tomaztk/workshop-spark-data-engineers/Module4.md

 # Module 4: Data and process orchestration, deployment and Spark Applications

-# Data Preparation
+# Data Preparation with DataBricks

+Reading data from Lake

 # Data Orchestration

+How to achieve ACID

+Delta Lake

-# Working with JSON files
+# Working with JSON files / AVRO

 # Exception-handling

 # Working with logs and logging

 # Deployment and Jobs